 Vegans need to be especially careful of their vitamin B12 consumption because it is not found in any plant foods, so they must consume foods that are fortified with it (such as cereal) or take a supplement.
 B12 supplements come in the form of pills, shots and even nasal spray.

 Older teens and adults need 2.4 micrograms of vitamin B12 every day.
-Pregnant women need 2.6 micrograms, and breastfeeding women need 2.8 micrograms.
+Pregnant people need 2.6 micrograms, and breastfeeding people need 2.8 micrograms.

 Several factors can affect vitamin B12 absorption, including a lack of intrinsic factor.
 This protein is secreted by the stomach and then combines with vitamin B12.
 Intrinsic factor is what carries B12 through the small intestine to be absorbed by the bloodstream.